Why get your master’s degree in nutrition

 Recommendation letters submitted by relatives or friends, as well as letters older than one year, will not be accepted.

-Currently enrolled UNH juniors and seniors applying to the accelerated masters option are only required to submit two letters of recommendation.
-One letter of recommendation should come from a current or past teacher or advisor and one letter of recommendation should come from a non-academic supervisor or mentor.
+At a minimum one letter of recommendation should come from a current or past teacher or advisor and one letter of recommendation should come from a non-academic supervisor or mentor.
+The third should come from someone relevant to the program you are applying to.

 Personal Statement/Essay Questions